 On standard drink in the United States contains 14 grams of alcohol.
 This is equivalent to 12 ounces of regular beer, 5 ounces of wine, or 1.5 ounces of distilled spirit, such as vodka containing 40 percent alcohol.

 Enzymes in the liver break down the alcohol that we drink.
 This causes oxidative damage to liver cells and widespread inflammation.

-Dr. Xiang-Dong Wang – director of the nutrition and cancer biology laboratory at the Friedman School of Nutrition Science and Policy at Tufts University in Boston, MA – and his team tested the effect of tomatoes on rats exposed to alcohol.
+Dr. Xiang-Dong Wang – director of the nutrition and cancer biology laboratory at the Friedman School of Nutrition Science and Policy at Tufts University in Boston, MA – and his team

 The experiments used the equivalent of 100 grams of alcohol consumption, which is approximately 7 standard alcoholic drinks, daily for 4 weeks.
 This mimics chronic, excessive alcohol intake in humans.

 - tomato powder, which is nutritionally equivalent to whole tomato

 - tomato extract, which contains only fat-soluble components